vectordotdev/vector/rfcs/2020-07-21-2744-remapping-syntax.md

 A key role for us as Vector maintainers is to assist users with their configs and thereby encourage adoption.
 It stands to reason that making Vector as a project larger would conflict with our ability to do this.
 However, we already have a range of transforms for mapping and after reviewing some large example configs ([https://github.com/timberio/vector/issues/1965](https://github.com/timberio/vector/issues/1965)) I think scrapping them in favor of a more condensed and readable language would be overall beneficial to us when we're sporting our support hats.

-The spec for Vicscript doesn't need to be large, in fact the entire purpose of it is to remain minimal, but the reality is that this is something "more" we're going to need to learn and work with.
+The spec for the `remap` mapping language doesn't need to be large, in fact the entire purpose of it is to remain minimal, but the reality is that this is something "more" we're going to need to learn and work with.

 ### It's a lot of effort

-Vicscript is an entirely new language spec where we'll need to implement both the parser and executor, which is clearly going to be a significant chunk of work.
+This is an entirely new language spec where we'll need to implement both the parser and executor, which is clearly going to be a significant chunk of work.
 The obvious mitigation to this is to simply try it out and put a time cap on it, then review how far along the project got.
 This is only a speculative drawback and it's only going to draw us back once (until we decide to rewrite it for fun).

 ## Rationale